vendasta/api-gateway-docs/docs/1.-Overview/1-Intro.md

 ## Broken into contexts
 Our platform serves many different types of users, each with their own frame of reference.
 If you ask a sales person to describe the properties of a business vs asking someone in accounting you will get two different answers.
 This is because each have their own context.

-To aid you in presenting the correct version of simularly named fields we have grouped endpoints by the context in which they should be used.
+To aid you in presenting the correct version of similarly named fields we have grouped endpoints by the context in which they should be used.

 ## Stable